-Arab Satellite Communications Organization (Arabsat) plans to launch two more satellites into space within the next two years for TV and internet services, Director General Saad al-Badanah said Saturday, November 24.
+Arab Satellite Communications Organization (Arabsat) plans to launch two more satellites into space within the next two years for TV and Internet services, Director General Saad Al Badanah said Saturday.

 "Arabsat's board of directors is expected to sign the contract for the fourth generation satellites in January 2002.
 Manufacture and launch will take two years," Badanah told AFP.

-Arabsat was established in 1976 with a capital of $163 million and began its commercial activities in 1985.
-Last year it reported a $48-million profit, down five million dollars from the previous year.
+Arabsat was established in 1976 with a capital of 163 million dollars and began its commercial activities in 1985.
+Last year it reported a 48-million-dollar profit, down five million dollars from the previous year.

 Badanah said Arabsat has not been affected by the launch of Egypt's Nilesat or the United Arab Emirates' Thuraya telecommunication satellite.
-Arabsat has a 10 percent stake in the latter, he said. —(AFP, Riyadh)
+Arabsat has a 10 percent stake in the latter, he said -- RIYADH, Nov 24 (AFP)